eernstg/extension_type_unions/README.md

 An alternative approach would be to use a regular class (rather than an inline class) to model each union type.
 The code would be identical, except that the word `inline` would be deleted from the declaration of each class `Union1 ..
 Union9`.
 If we had done that then the use of union types would be considerably more expensive at run time, because every union type would be reified as an actual wrapper object.

-With this approach, we would have firm guarantees (no instance of a class `C` can be obtained without running a generative constructor of `C`, and the constructors of the `Union...` classes _do_ check that the given `value` has the required type), i.e., there would never exist an invalid union value.
+On the other hand, we would have firm guarantees (no instance of a class `C` can be obtained without running a generative constructor of `C`, and the constructors of the `Union...` classes _do_ check that the given `value` has the required type), i.e., there would never exist an invalid union value.
 On the other hand, it would be a performance cost (time and space), and the assumption behind this package is that the trade-off associated with the use of inline classes is more useful in practice.

 ## Future extensions